review: Canon 24-70mm f/2.8L II

 - The build quality appears to be better as well.

 - It just feels like a lens that inspires confidence.
+It feels solid

 So how does it perform optically?

 I couldn’t get it to be consistently sharp.
-Most images taken with this lens are razor-sharp … but others are mis-focused or just soft.
+Most images taken with this lens were razor-sharp … but others are mis-focused or just soft.
 It was inconsistent.
 I couldn’t get a handle on it to predict what was happening.
 So I returned this lens as a faulty example.

-So as much as I would love to post a glowing review of this lens … I simply can’t.
+So as much as I would love to post a blanket glowing review of this lens … I simply can’t.
 Sure, I could ask for another copy, and that would most likely work flawlessly.
 But I’d still have to remark that I had a sample that was faulty, out of the box.
 And we’d still be here at this point.

 The lens seemed to be more soft when I was working at the wider angles.
 I also did a comparative test (on a tripod) of a warehouse facade to see the edge-to-edge sharpnesss.
 I compared it to the Canon 24-105mm f/4 and the older Canon 24-70mm f/2.8 which had just been calibrated by CPS.
 The results weren’t good.
 The Canon 24-105mm f/4 showed a lot of barrel distortion, but was sharper wide open at f/4 than the new Canon 24-70mm f/2.8 II was at f/4